Challenge Cup semi-final: Hull FC 16-12 Warrington Wolves

 There will be no return to the capital for Warrington, who have won the Challenge Cup in three of the last four seasons, while 2005 winners Hull can prepare for a first appearance in a final since losing to St Helens in 2008.

 Hull's victory in Huddersfield was something of a surprise given the respective form of the two teams.
 They had lost their last five in Super League, while Warrington had won their last eight in all competitions.

-While Wigan had cruised through to the final on Saturday, posting a record semi-final score to beat London Broncos, this was always expected to be a much closer affair.
+While Wigan had cruised through to the final on Saturday, this was always expected to be a much closer affair.

 Warrington struck first when forward Ben Westwood showed a great turn of speed to break clear before feeding winger Monaghan.

 For Hull, conceding the game's first score was compounded by the loss of full-back Shannon McDonnell, who limped off with an injury as Stefan Ratchford narrowly missed the resulting goal attempt from the touchline.